pinkal-sanoria/pinkal-sanoria/README.md

-Hello, My name is Pinkal I am from Himachal Pradesh (India), I have done my Bachelor in Computer Application from PTU.
+Hello, My name is Pinkal I am from Himachal Pradesh (India), I have done my Bachelor in Computer Application
-Along with my degree, I have Python, Excel, SQL, and Power BI Courses from Udemy